 DAY 7: KOH CHEN - KAMPONG TRALACH - KAMPONG CHHNANG

 We'll depart early in the morning, having breakfast on board before we visit Koh Chen, a small village where the inhabitants are experts in etched and silvered copper work.
 The ornaments and decorations used during traditional ceremonies in the pagoda or for weddings are made here.
-We'll visit the private school of Mr. Thom Umson, a bright mathematics teacher who speaks French.
+We'll visit the private school of Mr. Thom Umson, a bright mathematics teacher.
 He always seems to need more pencils and notebooks for his students.
 We’ll have lunch on board, and we'll arrive in Kampong Tralach to visit the beautiful Vihara of the Wat Kampong Tarlach Leu Pagoda.
 We'll get there by crossing through the village of Kampong Tralach by oxcart, to reach the pagoda on a small path running perpendicular to the river amidst a magnificent landscape of rice fields.
 The Vihara dates back to the beginning of the last century and has many magnificent wall paintings which are starting to suffer the ravages of time.
 Completely isolated in the middle of the rice fields, the pagoda is quite unassuming and does not receive many visitors.
 Its isolation makes it a truly magnificent spot.
 We'll then return on board and continue our cruise to Kampong Chhnang.
 You'll enjoy dinner on board and we'll remain in port overnight.

 DAY 8: KAMPONG CHHNANG - LAKE TONLE